 01 of 15

-A bit with a mullen mouth is a plain mouthpiece, with a slight curvature so that it sits comfortably over the horse's tongue.
-This type of mouthpiece will be slightly more comfortable for a horse to carry than a straight bar mouthpiece.
-The mullen mouth is thought to be a gentler bit than one with a jointed mouthpiece, as there is no nutcracker effect when the reins are pulled.
-Mullen mouths are seen on both snaffle and curb bits such as mullen mouth grazing bits, or English and... western-style pelhams.
+A mullen mouth is a plain mouthpiece with a slight curve over the horse's tongue.
+This makes it more comfortable for the horse to carry than a straight-bar mouthpiece.
+It's also considered more gentle than a jointed mouthpiece, as there is no pinching effect when the reins are pulled.

 02 of 15

 The single joint lets a rider exert targeted pressure on each side of a horse's mouth, offering better control of the horse.
 However, single joints can create a so-called nutcracker effect that pinches the horse's tongue and bars (the space in a horse's mouth between the incisors and molars).
 Even so, for some horses, this variety might be more comfortable than a straight-bar mouthpiece.

 A French link is a double-jointed mouthpiece with a small plate in the middle.
 The two joints help to soften the nutcracker effect, but they still give the rider control on each side of the mouth.
 Some horses might prefer the rounder version of the French link known as the lozenge or oval mouth.